-Each dot in the chart below was a member of the Senate in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kassebaum is shown as a purple triangle. (analysis methodology)
+Kassebaum is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Kassebaum was the primary sponsor of 22 bills that were enacted.
 The most recent include:

 - S. 1044 (104th): Health Centers Consolidation Act of 1996

 - S. 641 (104th): Ryan White CARE Act Amendments of 1996

 - S. 1458 (103rd): General Aviation Revitalization Act of 1994

 - S.J.Res.
 319 (102nd): A joint resolution to designate the second Sunday in October of 1992 as “National Children’s Day”.

 - S.J.Res.
 92 (102nd): A joint resolution to designate July 28, 1992, as “Buffalo Soldiers Day”.